Treasurers Innovation Panel

 Audits, VDAs, Reports, Sounds Like Unclaimed Property

 Many organizations are trying to keep up with every regulation possible, but some can be easily overlooked.
-Unclaimed Property reporting can often fall into that category as it’s often an internal battle on what department will oversee this function.
-Learn how to navigate through the various complexities and regulations related to unclaimed property.
-Failure to properly comply with these statutes may subject the company to penalty and interest assessments.
-As such, all "holders" of unclaimed property need to understand the requirements and establish effective processes to ensure that they are in compliance.
-Understand how the recent changes in legislation may affect your organization.
-Hear how mergers and acquisitions, internal accounting policies, system conversions, third party relationships, and misunderstandings often enhance escheatment liability.
-Learn what Benco Dental did after recognizing they had some gaps to streamlining the process today.
+Unclaimed property reporting often falls into that category, but noncompliance may subject the company to penalty and interest assessments.
+As such, all "holders" of unclaimed property need to understand the requirements and establish effective processes.
+Attend this session to understand how the recent changes in legislation may affect your organization, and learn how mergers and acquisitions, internal accounting policies, system conversions, third-party relationships, and misunderstandings often enhance escheatment liability.

 Heather Steffans, Partner Strategic Solutions, MarketSphere Unclaimed Property Specialists

-Linda Tregea, Assistant Treasurer, Benco Dental Supply Co.
+Linda Tregea, CTP, Assistant Treasurer, Benco Dental Supply Co.
 Inc.

 Jon D'Amato, Managing Partner, National Practice Leader, Marketsphere Unclaimed Property Specialists

 The Impact of Real-Time Payments on Treasury Operations

 Real-time payments (RTP) have been evolving in pursuit of a better payments system that is safe, ubiquitous, efficient and broadly accessible by 2020.
 RTP will provide benefits such as transparency and predictability within countries and across borders, while also impacting liquidity management, foreign exchange management and overall treasury processes and treasury controls.
 Explore how Treasury organizations are grappling with transitioning from a batch world to a real-time world to manage changing customer expectations and remaining true to their business model.